Guide

 2026-03-28

 Welcome to the Puppet Framework documentation.
-This guide will help you understand the core concepts, architecture, and how to use Puppet Framework to build desktop applications.
+This guide will help you understand the core concepts, architecture design, and how to use the Puppet Framework to build desktop applications.

 Table of Contents

-- Getting Started - Get started with Puppet Framework in 5 minutes
+- Getting Started - Get started with the Puppet Framework in 5 minutes

-- Introduction - Learn about Puppet Framework's features and capabilities
+- Introduction - Learn about the features and characteristics of the Puppet Framework

 - Architecture - Deep dive into the framework's internal architecture and working principles